llnl/PYB11Generator/docs/submodules.rst

 Submodules
 ==========

 pybind11 supports the idea of specifying C++ bindings in submodules of other pybind11 modules as described in the `pybind11 docs <https://pybind11.readthedocs.io/en/stable/reference.html#_CPPv4N7module_13def_submoduleEPKcPKc>`_.
 PYB11Generator works on a module by module basis (assuming you have a base ``*.py`` file describing what should be in the module), so supporting submodules requires telling PYB11Generator whether to treat such a module file as a submodule, and independently whether this module will in turn have any submodules.
 Both of these tasks are handled by passing arguments to the invocation of the :ref:`PYB11generateModule function <PYB11-functions>`.
-PYB11Generator's CMake rule ``PYB11Generator_add_module`` (documented in :ref:`cmake`) provides simplifed support for creating and using submodules via the optional keywords ``IS_SUBMODULE`` and ``SUBMODULES``.
+PYB11Generator's CMake rule ``PYB11Generator_add_module`` (documented in :ref:`<cmake>`) provides simplifed support for creating and using submodules via the optional keywords ``IS_SUBMODULE`` and ``SUBMODULES``.

-As an example, suppose we want to have two submodules ``Asub`` and ``Bsub`` of module ``my_module``:
+As an example, suppose we want have two submodules ``Asub`` and ``Bsub`` of module ``my_module``:

 ::